 Laparoscopic radical nephrectomy requires that patients undergo a general anesthesia.
 While operative time varies from one individual to another, the average operating time is approximately 3-4 hours.

-During laparoscopic radical nephrectomy approximately 3 to 4 small keyhole (< 1cm) incisions are made in the abdomen (Figure 2), which allow the surgeon to insert a telescope (called laparoscope) and hand held surgical instruments into the abdomen through portals call trocars.
+During laparoscopic radical nephrectomy, approximately 3 to 4 small keyhole (< 1cm) incisions are made in the abdomen (Figure 2), which allow the surgeon to insert a telescope (called laparoscope) and hand-held surgical instruments into the abdomen through portals called trocars.